pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/about.hbs.md

 In some situations, depending on [prerequisites](./issuer.hbs.md#prerequisites), the shared ingress issuer is not the right choice.
 You can override configuration of TLS and certificates per component.
-A component's ingress/TLS configuration takes precedence over the shared ingress issuer.
+A component's ingress and TLS configuration takes precedence over the shared ingress issuer.

 For a list of components with ingress and how to customize them, see [Inventory](./inventory.hbs.md).

 Tanzu Application Platform also has limited support for [wildcard certificates](./wildcards.hbs.md).

->**Note** The approaches can be mixed, for example, use a shared ingress issuer, but override TLS configuration for select components.
+>**Note** The approaches can be mixed, for example, you can use a shared ingress issuer, but override TLS configuration for select components.